adrian-enspired/LaCroix/README.md

 # LaCroix
-An IRC bot more refreshing then the beverage it's named after
+An IRC bot just as refreshing as the beverage it's named after.

 ##Setup
 1. Clone the repo